Chris Goffey: Top Gear

 Goffey's first foray into television was on the Thames Television series Drive In and its successor Wheels in the late 1970s but in 1981 he crossed over to the BBC to join Top Gear.
 His demeanour was deliberately understated, calm, and practical when dealing with all road tests on Top Gear.
 His beard, formal attire, and common sense were a direct foil to the more in-your-face antics of his colleague Jeremy Clarkson.
 However, during a race among all the Top Gear presenters in SEAT Ibizas in 1996, Clarkson noted that the last time Goffey had been on a track, he had been "tearing the tyres off an Audi 80".
 In another incident contrasting with his sedate image, Goffey accidentally overturned an Austin Maestro while conducting a test drive for the programme to mark the car's launch.

 Goffey left Top Gear in 2000 – the year before its initial cancellation by the BBC – after sustaining a broken neck in a horse riding accident.

 Later career

 Goffey was one of the presenters, alongside Richard Hammond and Brendan Coogan, on the first series of Dream Deals, a motoring show which aired on the Men & Motors channel, in 2001.

-In a May 2007 Top Gear Magazine column (now removed), Jeremy Clarkson suggested that he would like Goffey back on the programme and would prefer a more serious approach but that the audience wanted them to "cock about".
+In a May 2007 Top Gear Magazine column, Jeremy Clarkson suggested that some viewers would like Goffey back on the programme and would prefer a more serious approach but that most of the audience wanted them to "cock about".